SABrereton/GCN_Matrix--Type_A/README.md

 ### Legal / Licencing Information

-GCN Ghost Chase was forked from "Ghost Chase" by Neal Cavalier-Smith and Graham White, published in 1983 in the book "49 Explosive Games for the ZX Spectrum" by Interface Publications which was authored by Tim Hartnell - ISBN 0 907563 53 8.
+GCN Matrix was forked from "Matrix" by T.J.
+Marrow/James Marrow, published in the June 1983 issue of "Sinclair Programs" magazine by ECC Publications of London in 1983 - ISSN No. 0263-0265.

 Copyright remains with the current copyright owners.

-GCN Ghost Chase and it's developers are not affiliated or endorsed by any former or current copyright owners of Ghost Chase.
+GCN Matrix and it's developers are not affiliated or endorsed by any former or current copyright owners of Matrix.

 This program is provided "AS IS" WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A